-In general, you require a permit when visiting or travelling through Aboriginal lands and waters in the Northern Territory.
-We ask you to respect Country by always checking ahead with the relevant authority whether there are permit requirements.
+We ask you to respect Country when visiting the Northern Territory by always checking ahead with the relevant land council whether there are permit requirements.

-If you’ve booked an Aboriginal cultural tour, the permit is often included in the purchase price.
-Check with the tour operator before arriving if you’re unsure.
+If you've booked an Aboriginal cultural tour – the permit is often included in the ticket.
+Check with the tour operator before arriving if you're unsure if it's covered.

 How to organise a visitor permit in the NT

-Plan ahead – some permits can take at least 10 days to process an application, other permits you can complete online.
+Plan ahead – some permits can take at least 10 days to process an application, other permits you can complete quickly and easily online.

 Northern Territory land councils

 - Apply for online permits in the Top End from the Northern Land Council (not including the Tiwi Islands or Groote Eylandt).

 - The Tiwi Land Council manages visitor permits for the Tiwi Islands (Bathurst Island and Melville Island).